jladdjr/jladdjr.github.io/_posts/2021-04-07-how-long-will-it-take.md

 I have recently been reading a book that I think does a much better job of explaining all of this.
 It's called _Mastery_ by George Leonard.
 Here's a quote from the book:

 > "How long will it take me to master aikido?" a prospective student asks.
-"How long do you expect do live?" is the only respectable response.
+"How long do you expect to live?" is the only respectable response.
 Ultimately, practice _is_ the path of mastery.
-If you stay on it long enough, you'll find it to be a vivid place, with its ups and downs, its challenges and comforts, its surprises and disappointment, and uncondititional joys.
+If you stay on it long enough, you'll find it to be a vivid place, with its ups and downs, its challenges and comforts, its surprises and disappointments, and uncondititional joys.
 You'll take your share of bumps and bruises while traveling--bruises of the ego as well as of the body, mind, and spirit--but it might well turn out to be the most reliable thing in your life.
 Then, too, it might eventually make you a winner in your chosen field, if that's what you're looking for, and then people will refer to you as a master.

-> "But that's not really the point.
+> But that's not really the point.
 What is mastery?
 At the heart of it, mastery is practice.
 Mastery is staying on the path.